Class-Conditioned Transformation for Enhanced Robust Image Classification: Related work

-Another group of adversarial defense schemes uses test-time methods.
-Cohen \emph{et al.} \cite{cohen2019certified} and Raff \emph{et al.} \cite{raff2019barrage} suggest multiple realizations of the augmented image to be performed during test-time, followed by averaging the classification predictions.
-Schwinn \emph{et al.} \cite{schwinn2022improving} suggest to analyze the robustness of a local decision region nearby the attacked image.
-While \cite{cohen2019certified,raff2019barrage} require fine-tuning the model, Schwinn \emph{et al.} require neither fine-tuning nor access to the training data, similar to our method.
+\paragraph{\normalfont\textbf{Test-Time Methods}} improve the performance of trained classifiers solely by using an inference phase of the neural network, while not requiring specialized training.
+However, they may result in longer inference times.
+Cohen \emph{et al.} \cite{cohen2019certified} and Raff \emph{et al.} \cite{raff2019barrage} suggest multiple realizations of the augmented image to be performed during test-time.
+Cohen \emph{et al.} \cite{cohen2019certified} suggest augmenting with Gaussian noise, while Raff \emph{et al.} \cite{raff2019barrage} advocate using other types of augmentation; both methods involve averaging the classification predictions from the augmented images.
+Perez \emph{et al.} \cite{perez2021enhancing} perform test augmentation and predict the average.
+Schwinn \emph{et al.} \cite{schwinn2022improving} suggest analyzing the robustness of a local decision region near the attacked image, and Wu \emph{et al.} \cite{wu2021attacking} suggest to attack towards every class.
+The methods proposed by \cite{cohen2019certified,raff2019barrage} require fine-tuning the model, while \cite{schwinn2022improving,wu2021attacking} require neither fine-tuning nor access to the training data.

-The last group of studies aims to provide robustness against unseen attacks.
-Laidlaw \emph{et al.} \cite{laidlaw2020perceptual} provides a latent space norm-bounded AT, and Blau \emph{et al.} \cite{blau2022threat} uses a vanilla trained diffusion model as a preprocessing step.

-To the best of our knowledge, Schwinn \emph{et al.} \cite{schwinn2022improving} offer the only test time method that enhances adversarially trained robust classifiers without further training, similar to our method.
+There are several distinctions between our approach and existing test-time methods.
+Firstly, while these methods focus on improving the performance of the threat model used for training the AT model, they fail to address the crucial issue of threat model-agnostic attacks.
+Secondly, unlike these methods, which rely on the classifier to make predictions, our predictions are based on measuring the distance between the input image and all the transformed images.
+Lastly, the works of \cite{schwinn2022improving,wu2021attacking}, which are most similar to our method, operate only in a local neighborhood around the input image, preventing the model from making significant semantic changes to the image.
+In contrast, our model is not limited to a specific neighborhood around the input image, as it transforms the image and alters its semantic appearance.